Is your site mobile ready

 - Google is actually pushing us forward, which is good.
 Your site’s indexed rankings will not affect desktop-users’ search results.

-- If your site is not mobile-friendly, it’s a strong possibility that your site will not show up on the first or second page of search results, favoring your competitors’ mobile-friendly sites.
+- If your site is not, it’s a strong possibility that your site will not show up on the first or second page of search results, favoring your competitors’ mobile-friendly sites, for instance.

-- If someone is searching specially for your website (www.yourwebsites.com), you probably won’t have any problems.
+- If someone is searching specifically for your website (www.yourwebsites.com), you probably won’t have any problems.

-- Your main audience and client technology demographic may not be using mobile devices for your business/industry.
-Ask your webmaster about you mobile users data from site analytics.
+- Your main audience is most likely using mobile devices to see your website.
+Ask your webmaster about your mobile users’ data from site analytics.